 While you may think of a bookkeeper as one who just “keeps the books,” their job description usually consists of a lot more than just that.
 Here’s a look at some of the tasks a bookkeeper may perform for your business:

 Keeping the General Ledger

 The most basic function a bookkeeper performs is recording transactions, known as journal entries, in your general ledger.
-This is typically done using the double-entry bookkeeping, where every debit transaction has a corresponding credit.
+This is typically done using double-entry bookkeeping, where every debit transaction has a corresponding credit.
 Today, most bookkeepers use accounting software such as QuickBooks to keep track of transactions.

 Reconciling Your Statements

 In addition to recording all your transactions, bookkeepers ensure accuracy and help prevent fraud or errors by reconciling your bank and credit card statements.
 This is done by matching transactions on your statements against what’s been recorded.
 If there are any discrepancies, bookkeepers will help determine where the error is coming from.